 Photo tour of Bonaventure Cemetery statues, gravestones, decorative iron art, and more.
-If you enjoy history and visiting cemeteries then Bonaventure Cemetery in Savannah, Georgia is a must see.
+If you enjoy history and visiting cemeteries, then Bonaventure Cemetery in Savannah, Georgia, is a must-see.

 I visited Bonaventure while we were staying on Tybee Island.
 Hubby didn't tour the cemetery with me.
 He was worn out after several days of sightseeing in Charleston and Savannah.
-We walked and walked, toured plantations, and visited historical sites for six days so he elected to stay at the cottage and recuperate.
-He was done.

-I thought the detail on the side of this headstone was interesting.
+I took a ton of photos, and I'm sharing just a few of my favorites.
+The detail on the side of this headstone was interesting.
 Never did decide what it was meant to be.
 Maybe ivy?

-Cross covered with pebbles
+A grave marker covered with pebbles

 I noticed many of the headstones had pebbles or small rocks on them.
 I did a little research and learned this is a Jewish custom.
 One of the most common Jewish cemetery customs is to leave a small stone at the grave of a loved one after saying Kaddish or visiting.
 Its origins are rooted in ancient times and throughout the centuries the tradition of leaving a visitation stone has become part of the act of remembrance. source